KINGARUDA/Bloody-cam/README.md

-# 🚨 Bloody Cam: Real-Time Motion Tracking and Smart Deterrence System 🎥
+# 🚨 Bloody Cama: Real-Time Motion Tracking and Smart Deterrence System 🎥

 This project implements a smart surveillance prototype that uses **computer vision** to detect and track motion in real-time.
 It features automated pan-tilt control, face recognition to distinguish owners from intruders, and sends instant alerts via Telegram.